VESPo: Verified Evaluation of Secret Polynomials: Outsourced dynamic verification of the evaluation

 \section{Outsourced dynamic verification of the evaluation}

-In order to be able to deal with updates, we introduce Merkle trees that are updated along with the polynomial parts.
+In order to be able to deal with updates, a classical tool is to add Merkle trees that are updated along with the polynomial parts.
 Checking the root of the Merkle tree allows for logarithmic verifications and updates of any coefficient of the polynomial.
 Modifications of the polynomial coefficients are also included in the Client state so that old polynomials cannot be used for the verification of \Eval.
+The difficulty then is to preserve a linear time Server with a fast and light Client; we show next how to achieve this.

-\subsection{Merkle trees for logarithmic client storage}
+\subsection{Merkle trees for logarithmic Client storage}

-Thus, to avoid storing the polynomial coefficients on the client side, we use a Merkle hash tree~\cite{Merkle,rfc6962,Anthoine:hal-02875379}.
-Then it is sufficient to store the root of the Merkle tree.
+In order to avoid storing the polynomial coefficients on the Client side, we thus use a Merkle hash tree~\cite{Merkle,rfc6962,Anthoine:hal-02875379}.
+Then it is sufficient to store the root of the Merkle tree: under the CRHF assumption, a malicious Server cannot give back different polynomial coefficients.
 For our purpose, an implementation of such trees must just provide the following algorithms: